benfgit/falcon-core-linux/docs/internals/logging_system.rst

 :UPDATE: update info on the run-time processor parameters
 :ERROR: error info specific to the falcon process

+The actual implementation is in the falcon lib logging with the custom sinks and new logging levels.
-To log messages in the code, one needs to include the *g3log/g3log.hpp* header file and then do for example:
+To log messages in the code, one needs to include the *logging/log.hpp* header file and then do for example:

 .. code-block:: c++